aurora-is-near/aurora-cli-rs/README.md

 - Quick to reset for rapid iterations
 - Simple simulations of different scenarios

-See also prior art [aurora-cli](https://github.com/aurora-is-near/aurora-cli).
+See also prior version [aurora-cli](https://github.com/aurora-is-near/aurora-cli).

 ## Prerequisites
 - :crab: Rust (*yes, this is what you only need*)